 - 1. Approval of the Minutes of the Annual Meeting of the Shareholders held on May 30, 2019; - 2.
-Presentation of the Annual Report and Approval of Financial Statements for the preceding vear: - 3.
-Election of Board of Directors; - 4.
-Election of External Auditor; - 5.
-Approval of the Amendment of the Articles of Incorporation;
+Presentation of the Annual Report and Approval of Financial Statements for the preceding year; - 3.
+Election of Board of Directors;

-6. Ratification of all acts of the Board of Directors and its committees, officers and management since the last annual meeting.
+- 4. Election of External Auditor; - 5.
+Approval of the Amendment of the Articles of Incorporation; - 6.
+Ratification of all acts of the Board of Directors and its committees, officers and management since the last annual meeting.

-The Annual Meeting of the Shareholders was held on May 14, 2020 via remote communication and was attended by shareholders, the Board of Directors, and various officers of the Corporation.
+The 2020 Annual Meeting of the Shareholders was held via remote communication and was attended by the shareholders, the Board of Directors, and various officers of the Corporation.
 The shareholders were allowed vote on each agenda item presented to them for approval, with the number of votes approving each agenda item indicated in their respective sections in the Minutes.
 The shareholders were also given the opportunity through electronic mail to ask questions, express opinion, and make suggestions on various issues related to the Corporation.
-The Minutes of the Annual Meeting of the Shareholders held on May 14, 2020 may be viewed and/or downloaded at the website of the Corporation at www.robinsonsretail.com.ph.
+In compliance with Section 49 of the Revised Corporation Code, the Minutes of the Annual Meeting of the Shareholders held on May 14, 2020 and the 2020 Definitive Information Statement contain the following: (a) a description of the voting and tabulation procedures used in the meeting, (b) a description of the opportunity given shareholders to ask questions and a description of the nature of the questions, (c) matters discussed and resolutions reached and the record of the voting results for each agenda item and (d) a list of the directors and shareholders who attended the meeting.
+The Minutes of the Annual Meeting of the Shareholders held on May 14, 2020 may be viewed and/or downloaded at the website of the Corporation at www.robinsonsretailholdings.com.ph under "Investor Relations - Annual Reports - 2021".